rifqifuadi/nokia-here/README.md

     res = Nokia::Here::Resource::Routing::Isoline.get options
     #res will be a hash of the calcualte resoure.
   For detailed parameters and options please refer to offical nokia here rest api documents

 ## TODO
 More tests and API to be added.

 ## Contributing

+Welcome to add testing or to implement other resources API.

 1. Fork it ( https://github.com/[my-github-username]/nokia-here/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)